Collage marouflé on canvas

 145 x 190 cm

-Matloga was born in South Africa a year before the official end of apartheid (1994).
-In his collages he reworks images of his world, sometimes opting for intimate, joyful everyday moments between individuals, and sometimes for public, iconic and generally known im- agery.
-Stories of love and belonging can exist in stark contrast to the ever-persistent reality of a society characterised by colonialism and racism.
-A tension that can always be felt in his work.
+Anonymous is a collage on canvas made with the French technique ‘marouflage’, depicting 15 fractured portraits positioned in a grid format.
+The portraits are made of black & white and color cuttings sourced from photographs in magazines and newspapers.
+The piece is part of a body of work in which the artist reworks images of his world, sometimes opting for intimate, joyful everyday moments between individuals, and sometimes for public, iconic and generally known imagery.
+Stories of love and belonging coexist in stark contrast to the ever-persistent reality of a society characterised by colonialism and racism, a tension that can always be felt in his work.

-Matloga’s search for new imaginations is a combination of choreography, composition, and creative intuition.
-The visual material from media, magazines, photo albums and soap op- eras is distorted and painted over with ink, paint and liquid chalk.
-By cutting, tearing and building up different layers and stories, new connections are always created between past, present and future
+Matloga’s search for new imaginations happens in the combination of choreography, composition, and creative intuition.
+Visual material found in media, magazines, photo albums and soap operas is distorted and painted over with ink, paint and liquid chalk.
+By cutting, tearing and building up different layers and stories, new connections are created between past, present and future.

 About the artist

-Neo Matloga (lives and works in Mamaila, South Africa and in Amsterdam) studied at the University of Johannesburg and at De Ateliers, Amsterdam.
-His work was on view at a.o.
+He has been exhibited at a.o.
 Zeitz MOCAA, Cape Town (2019); Tell Freedom.
 15 South African artists, Kunsthal KAdE, Amersfoort (2018); South African Constitutional Court, Johannesburg (2016); Time Line, The Bag Factory, Johannesburg (2015); South African and Chinese exchange, Workers Museum, Johannesburg (2015).
 Matloga is the recipient of various awards including the Royal Award for Modern Painting in 2018 and was nominated for the Volkskrant Visual Arts Prize in 2019.
-Recently Matloga was the winner of the ABN AMRO Art Prize and later this year he will have an exhibition in the Hermitage Amsterdam.
+In 2021 Matloga was the winner of the ABN AMRO Art Prize, followed by an exhibition at the Hermitage Amsterdam.